-In fact, 90%+ of mortgages in America carry an interest rate of less than 5%, which is the current 30-year fixed-rate mortgage average according to Freddie Mac.
+In fact, 90%+ of mortgages in America carry an interest rate of less than 5%.
+Therefore, anybody who is worried about a housing market collapse due to higher mortgage rates shouldn't be.

 Further, unless mortgage holders with mortgage rates over 5% are struggling financially, they likely also don't care either.
 For if they cared, they would have already refinanced to a much lower rate!

 ARMs Are A Small Percentage Of Mortgages

-Finally, only about 5% of homeowners with mortgages have an adjustable-rate mortgage as we learned in a previous post.
+Only about 5% of homeowners with mortgages have an adjustable-rate mortgage as we learned in a previous post.
 Therefore, this means that 95% of homeowners with 30-year fixed and 15-year fixed mortgages are also unaffected.
-Just not the percentage of mortgages with ARMs is rapidly increasing and is now closer to 10% given the rise in mortgage rates.
+Just know the percentage of mortgages with ARMs is increasing.
+The percentage is now closer to 10% given the rise in mortgage rates.

 If you are an ARM holder, you might be a bit nervous.
 However, chances are good that by the time your introductory fixed-rate expires, mortgages rates will have come back down again.
 After all, we're in a 40+-year downward interest rate channel.
 Inflation is proving to be transitory after all.

 Number Of Mortgages By Interest Rate

-Here’s a great chart by Black Knight and Axios Visuals highlighting the number of mortgages by interest rate as of April 14, 2022.
+Here’s a great chart by Black Knight and Axios Visuals highlighting the number of mortgages by interest rate.
 Mid-April 2022 is a great time period to check the data because it is after the largest quarterly mortgage rate increase since 1981.

 The total number of mortgages in this chart is 53.585 million mortgages.
 Therefore, let me break down the percentage of mortgages at various interest rates.